Leonard John Rose: Life and career

-Rose’s record and great success as a vineyardist and orchardist on a large scale, and as a raiser of fine stock, was well known.
+Rose's record and great success as a vineyardist and orchardist on a large scale, and as a raiser of fine stock, was well known.
 Early American settlers in Los Angeles gravitated to the moist lands on which corn could be raised without irrigation.
-But Rose, following the example of Don Benito Wilson and one or two others, went to the foothills, where abundant water could be saved or developed, before it sank into the plains, and where heavy frosts were unknown, and demonstrated on a magnificent scale the possibilities of the citrus and grape industries on those foothills lands.
+But Rose, following the example of Don Benito Wilson and one or two others, went to the foothills, where abundant water could be saved or developed, before it sank into the plains, and where heavy frosts were unknown, and demonstrated on a "magnificent scale" the possibilities of the citrus and grape industries on those foothills lands at that time.
 Rose served Los Angeles county as state senator for the term commencing in 1887, and also as a member of the State Viticultural Society, and of the State Board of Agriculture.

 A series of bad investments in California and Nevada between 1887 and 1897 led to his financial ruin.
 He committed suicide at his home in Los Angeles at the age of 72.
 Rose was survived by wife Amanda nee Jones whom he had married in 1851 and eight of their sons and daughters.
 Their son Guy Rose was a well-known Impressionist landscape painter.